-Forbes claims that Poland is rich in tech innovation and tech talent, while Harvard Business Review ranks Poland 5th among the most tech-skilled labour markets in the world.
-However, zooming in on IT, we need to make an even bolder statement: Poland has some of the best specialists in this field in the world.
+Forbes claims that Poland is rich in tech innovation and tech talent, Harvard Business Review ranks Poland 5th among the most tech-skilled labor markets in the world while Coursera Global Skills Report (available to download here) shows Poland as one of the world’s leaders, especially in the area of technology.
+However, focusing specifically on IT, we need to make an even bolder statement: Poland has some of the best specialists in this field in the world.
 This is confirmed by the fact that today many of them work in top IT companies around the world, but also by the results of independent studies conducted by well-known companies and organizations.

 According to HackerRank, Polish programmers would stand on the podium if software development Olympic Games were to be held:

 What is also very important, young people in Poland have the opportunity to study IT at very good universities.
 The results of the International Collegiate Programming Contests (ICPC), organized for many years now, show the excellent quality of instruction in this case.
-In the 21st century, in World Finals in algorithmic programming contests for college students, Polish teams have won gold medals 6 times, silver medals 8 times and bronze medals 6 times!
-In the last 2019 World Programming Championship, as many as 2 Polish universities ranked among the Top 6 universities in the world (and among 62 that made it to the finals).
+In the 21st century, in World Finals in algorithmic programming contests for college students, Polish teams have won gold medals 6 times, silver medals 10 times, and bronze medals 6 times!
+In the last 2022 World Programming Championship, as many as 3 Polish universities ranked among the Top 25 universities in the world (and among 73 that made it to the finals).
+These were: the University of Warsaw (8th place globally and 3rd in Europe after ETH Zürich and École Normale Supérieure de Paris) and Jagiellonian University in Krakow and the University of Wroclaw (both ranked 16th together with several other teams).
+While 3 years earlier 2 Polish universities were ranked among the top 6 universities in the world (and among 62 that made it to the finals).
 These were: the University of Warsaw and the University of Wroclaw, with the former team winning the title of European Champions.

 At the same time, Polish IT professionals are known and appreciated for their passion for agile methodologies which are an industry standard.
-For many years, IT employers in Poland have expected candidates to be fluent in Scrum, Agile, Kanban or Lean, and training courses in these methodologies are among the most popular events in the industry, whereas Polish Agile conferences are recognized around the world (for example ACE! in Krakow is No. 4 on the list of Top 10 Agile conferences to attend in 2020 proposed by agile-scrum.com).
+For many years, IT employers in Poland have expected candidates to be fluent in Scrum, Agile, Kanban, or Lean, and training courses in these methodologies are among the most popular events in the industry, whereas Polish Agile conferences are recognized around the world (for example ACE! in Krakow is recognized as one of the best Agile conferences to attend in 2023 proposed by Whiteboards).